 SUMMER INTERNS: TO PAY OR NOT TO PAY?

-Now that summer season is here, it's time to review your payment obligations to interns.
+Now that summer is here, it's a good time to review your payment obligations to interns and trainees.

 The DOL's Test for Interns and Trainees

-Whether student interns are considered employees under the FLSA depends on the circumstances surrounding their duties and activities.
-The U.S. Department of Labor (DOL) uses a six-part test to distinguish interns or "trainees," from employees:
+Whether a student intern is considered an employee under the FLSA depends on the facts surrounding the position.
+The U.S. Department of Labor uses a six-part test to distinguish unpaid interns or "trainees" from employees.

 1. The training, even though it includes actual operation of the employer's facilities, is similar to what would be offered in a vocational school.